Are Retractable Dog Leashes Better?

 - Durability – Please do not get some cheap, unsafe leash from Amazon that has no reviews and comes straight from overseas.
 Remember that you’re putting yourself, your dog, and everyone else in the environment at risk if you choose to utilize an unsafe leash, and make sure to do at least a little bit of research before buying your leash.
 Get one from a reputable brand that you can trust.

-- Length – If you’re going to get a retractable, then you might as well get one that offers more than the standard 6 foot length found from traditional leashes, right?
+- Length – If you’re going to get a retractable, then you might as well get one that offers more than the standard 6-foot length found from traditional leashes, right?
 But do you need 15 feet of length?
 20?
 25?
 Or even more?
-Think about how far you realistically want to let your dog roam, and buy the length that makes the most sense.
+Think about how far you really want to let your dog roam, and buy the length that makes the most sense.
 If you have no idea what length makes sense, then opt for something around 15 feet in length.

 To simplify your retractable dog leash buying process, we suggest getting your next leash from Pet & Cuddle, as our retractable leashes are reliable, affordable, and perfectly safe.